Trump group’s ads bolstering GOP Obamacare repeal drive

-WASHINGTON (AP) — A pro-Trump group is airing ads in a dozen Republican-held congressional districts seeking support for the party’s limping health care overhaul drive.
+WASHINGTON (AP) — A pro-Trump group is airing ads in a dozen Republican-held House districts aimed at drumming up support for the White House’s wounded drive to repeal President Barack Obama’s health care law.

-The ads come during a two-week congressional recess that’s seen numerous GOP lawmakers endure stormy town hall meetings attended by supporters of President Barack Obama’s health care law.
-They are running in districts from Pennsylvania to Arizona.
+The $3 million campaign comes during a two-week congressional recess in which GOP lawmakers’ town hall meetings have been rocked by liberal supporters of Obama’s 2010 statute.

-America First Policies says it is sinking $3 million into TV spots and internet commercials.
-The group is run by former Trump White House and campaign staffers.
+Leaders averted a planned House vote last month on a bill replacing much of that law with a GOP alternative because Republican divisions would have ensured its defeat.
+White House officials complained at the time that while conservative outside groups opposing the bill had pressured lawmakers, there was insufficient lobbying and advertising by supportive organizations.

-President Donald Trump and GOP leaders want to repeal Obama’s law.
-Leaders averted a planned House vote on their legislation last month because of Republican opposition.
+Talks among White House officials and GOP lawmakers have continued during the break, but there have been no tangible signs that they’ve found a way to reverse what has been a damaging defeat for President Donald Trump and congressional leaders.

 Most Read Stories